 Now came the Executive Board elections.

 Havis said he believed Campbell was the guy to modernize the party.
-Campbell himself gave a brief overview on his vision for the party, which involved Treasurer Training for candidates and bringing back the voters alienated when Rule 11 was suspended to endorse Bob Ehrlich over Brian Murphy for the 2010 Gubernatorial Election.
+Campbell himself gave a brief overview of his vision for the party, which involved “treasurer training” for candidates and bringing back voters alienated when Rule 11 was suspended from endorsing former Republican Gov. Bob Ehrlich over Brian Murphy 2010 Republican gubernatorial primary.

 Dirk Haire won this vote overwhelmingly.
 Campbell, true to his word, did not demand a recount.

 First Vice Chair